-A systematic review and meta-analysis of RCTs have suggested that folate might have a role as a supplement to other therapies in patients with depression.
-However, it is unclear whether folate supplement would benefit both people with normal folate levels and those with folate deficiency.
-A meta-analysis of RCTs has suggested no significant benefit of vitamin D supplementation vs placebo in the case of depression.
-There is no evidence whether screening for these nutrient deficiencies (vs no screening) would result in significant improvement in outcomes.
+A systematic review of RCTs has suggested that folate might have a role as a supplement to other therapies in patients with depression.
+However, it is unclear whether folate supplementation would benefit both people with normal folate levels and those with folate deficiency.
+A meta-analysis of RCTs has suggested no significant benefit of vitamin D supplementation versus placebo in the case of depression.
+An RCT reported decreased fatigue in patients receiving a single dose of vitamin D, and suggested improvements in fatigue with vitamin D supplementation.
+There is no evidence whether screening for these nutrient deficiencies (versus no screening) would result in significant improvement in outcomes.

-Panel Testing vs Testing for Individual Nutrients
+Panel Testing versus Testing for Individual Nutrients

-There is no evidence on any indication to suggest that nutritional panel testing improves the net health outcome compared with testing for one or several individual nutrients.
-This includes patients with mood disorders, fibromyalgia, and/or unexplained fatigue, as well as healthy individuals seeking to optimize health and/or fitness.
+There is no evidence on any indication to suggest that nutritional panel testing improves the net health outcome compared with testing for 1 or several individual nutrients.
+This applies to patients with mood disorders, fibromyalgia, and/or unexplained fatigue, as well as healthy individuals seeking to optimize health and/or fitness.
 Moreover, with nutritional panel testing, there is a potential for incidental findings that could cause harm.
-Examples of potential harms include unnecessary confirmatory tests, unnecessary treatments provided for clinically insignificant conditions, and toxicity related to supplementation, or interactions between nutritional supplements and prescription medication.
+Examples of potential harms include unnecessary confirmatory tests, unnecessary treatments provided for clinically insignificant conditions, toxicity related to supplementation, and interactions between nutritional supplements and prescription medications.